Kyle WongProduct & UX Designer · Data Visualization

 The primary failure wasn't a lack of data.
 It was a lack of clarity.

 The dashboard allowed inconsistent data states across charts, creating ambiguity in how users interpreted results.
-Identical actions could produce different outputs depending on context, breaking trust in the system.
+The same actions could produce different results in different contexts.
+This led to a breakdown of trust in the dashboard for users.

 This turned a tool meant for decision-making into a source of hesitation and uncertainty.